thisisvansh586/haunted-energy-dashboard/NAVIGATION_UPDATE.md

 # Navigation Menu Update

 ## Overview
 Updated the dashboard navbar with a clean, expandable menu system featuring proper spacing and alignment.
+Also fixed icon and text alignment across all page headings.

 ## Features